sandialabs/scot/docs/source/scotdocker.rst

 * Username: admin
 * Password: admin

+Note: If by chance you ever go to wipe your mongo database and would like to start fresh, you would need to delete the file /var/lib/mongodb/.mongodb_password_set.

 **Persisted Data**

 You can view which data is being persisted by viewing the docker-compose.yml script and referring to the various 'Volumes'.
 With regard to MongoDB (where SCOT records are persisted), those directories are mapped to your Host's: /var/lib/mongodb directory.

+** Mail **

+To begin using mail, you will need to uncomment the 'mail' service in the docker-compose.yml file and also add any of your organization's mail configurations into the docker-configs/mail/alert.cfg.pl file.